auraphp/Aura.Web_Kernel/README.md

 ## Requirements

-This library requires PHP 5.4 or later.
+This kernel requires PHP 5.4 or later.
 Unlike Aura library packages, this kernel package is *not* intended for independent use.
 It exists so it can be embedded in an [Aura.Web_Project][] created via [Composer][].